 By Joel B Groat Summary In June 1978, Spencer W. Kimball, the LDS Church’s twelfth president, lifted the church’s century-long ban on men of African descent holding the LDS priesthood.
 It wasn’t until 2013 that the church addressed the underlying racism inherent in that ban.
 Although this is not a topic to be used in […]

 Note: This article first appeared in the Christian Research Journal (Vol. 39 No. 01, 2015).
-Synopsis For much of its history, leaders of The Church of Jesus Christ of Latter-day Saints had a fairly standard explanation as to why those of African heritage were prohibited from holding any priesthood office in the church.
-The ban […]
+By Bill McKeever Synopsis For much of its history, leaders of The Church of Jesus Christ of Latter-day Saints had a fairly standard explanation as to why those of African heritage were prohibited from holding any priesthood office in the church. […]

-Priesthood NEW!
-Is the Mormon Priesthood really of ancient origin?
-LDS Church goes into defensive mode with women and the priesthood Priesthood: Restored or Retrofit Jesus’ Unique Priesthood The Holy Priesthood What do Christians and Mormons say about Priesthood Powers A Royal Priesthood (Blog) Banning Blacks from the Priesthood NEW!
-Unexplaining the Mormon Priesthood Ban on Blacks […]
+Priesthood Is the Mormon Priesthood really of ancient origin?
+LDS Church goes into defensive mode with women and the priesthood Priesthood: Restored or Retrofit Jesus’ Unique Priesthood What do Christians and Mormons say about Priesthood Powers?
+Review: The Holy Priesthood A Royal Priesthood (Blog) Banning Blacks from the Priesthood Unexplaining the Mormon Priesthood Ban on Blacks A Doctrine […]

 LDS Quotes on the ban on blacks receiving the priesthood before 1978 Standard Works “And Enoch also beheld the residue of the people which were the sons of Adam; and they were a mixture of all the seed of Adam save it was the seed of Cain, for the seed of Cain were black, and […]